LivelyDismay/tempus-maledictum/faq.md

 ### Everything is too bright, can you make it have some sort of *realistic immersive darkness?*

 No. It's a video game.
-I want to see shit.
+I want to see.

 ---